bigOconstant/vcpkg-versioning-example/Readme.md

 This is an example C++ project that uses vcpkg versioning.

-It uses two common C++ libraries.
-CRP (curl lib, makes http request) and rapidjson (fast json to object mapping).
+It uses three common C++ libraries.
+CRP (curl lib, makes http request) , librdkafka, and rapidjson (fast json to object mapping).

 ## Geting started